kbamburska-cloud/Insurance-project/README.md

 # Insurance Portfolio Analysis

-I built this project to practise SQL and Excel using insurance data.
+This project analyses an insurance portfolio to identify unprofitable segments, high-risk premium bands and problematic individual policies.

-I wanted to answer three real pricing questions: which segments are losing money, which premium bands are risky, and which individual policies are the biggest problem.
+Using SQL and Excel, I investigated three core pricing questions: which segments are losing money, which premium bands carry the highest risk, and which individual policies should be flagged for review.

 ## What I looked at
 - Loss ratio by customer segment